syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Syntax:

-ACCRINT(IssueDate,FirstIntrestDate,settlementDate,rate,parvalue,frequency,basis) where:
+ACCRINT(IssueDate,FirstInterestDate,settlementDate,rate,parvalue,frequency,basis) where:

 * IssueDate - issue date of security.
-* FirstInterest - first interest date of security.
+* FirstInterestDate - first interest date of security.
 * SettlementDate - date on which the security traded to buyer.
 * rate - yearly coupon rate of the security.
 * parvalue - par value of the security.